Guide to SLS Post-Processing Techniques: Media Blasting, Smoothing, Polishing, Coloring, and More

 Step 3: Media Blasting

-The printed parts are transferred to the Fuse Blast, where powder is removed by a combination of basket rotation, compressed air, and abrasive media.
+The printed parts are transferred to the Fuse Blast, where powder is removed by a combination of basket rotation, compressed air, and impact smoothing media.

 After basic cleaning, media blasting (also called sand blasting) is recommended to fully depowder an SLS part.
 This is particularly useful for clearing the semi-sintered Surface Armor out of negative features, which can be hard to reach with a brush.